-Our purpose is to use theatre and the arts to help people engage with issues and concerns and to imagine the process of change.
+Our purpose is to involve communities in creative projects that inspire wellbeing, break down barriers and engage people in the process of personal and social change.
+We use theatre and the arts to help people engage with issues and concerns.
 The term “immediate” implying the “right here” on your doorstep and the “right now” of what is happening today.
 We believe that the arts have an intrinsic role to play in society and should not be restricted within institutions, but happening everywhere.Support Us

 - To improve health and wellbeing and increase life skills and employability through engagement in the arts

 Read more about how we achieve our objectives in our recent reports.

 Over the last 25 years Immediate Theatre has developed an innovative approach which defines its work:

 Working at the grassroots and engaging people where they live.

 Taking a holistic approach, combining quality youth work and arts practice.

 Creating new work with and for local audiences, providing an innovative peer-led approach to tackling key issues.

 Encouraging people to question and challenge the world around them and express themselves through creative programmes.